 Tommy Robinson due at High Court for questions over finances

-Robinson – whose real name is Stephen Yaxley-Lennon – was sued by Jamal Hijazi.
+Robinson, whose real name is Stephen Yaxley-Lennon was sued by a Syrian teenager Jamal Hijazi

 Tommy Robinson is due to appear at the High Court to be questioned about his finances after he lost a libel case brought against him by a Syrian teenager.